 Introducing Close the Poop Loop, the City of Buellton’s new pet waste campaign!
 We’re asking you to pledge to keep our community clean by picking up your dog’s waste and tossing it in the trash.
 Visit closethepooploop.org to take the pledge and you’ll receive a free bone-shaped keychain flashlight as a thank you!

 Close the Poop Loop is a project created in collaboration with the Cities of Buellton, Carpinteria, Goleta, Guadalupe, Lompoc, Santa Barbara, Santa Maria, Solvang and the County of Santa Barbara’s Project Clean Water.

 To report storm water pollution or illicit discharges, call City Public Works Department at (805) 688-5177* / Engineering Department at (805) 688-5200 OR via email SWMP .

 *The City of Buellton participates in the Regional Water Efficiency and Conservation Program throughout the County of Santa Barbara.

 For additional information in these programs, please visit Water Wise

 Backflow devices are an integral part of the City’s Cross Connection Control Program.
 They help to ensure that no contaminants of any kind (chemicals, debris, reclaimed water, etc.) enter the potable water system.

 Backflow devices are owned by the customer and regulated by the State through the City of Buellton.
 While it is primarily business customers who are required to have these devices, some residential properties need them, also.

 The State of California Department of Health Services provides regulations for the City and our customers through California Code of Regulations, Title 17.
 These regulations spell out the types of services that require backflow devices.
 Test sheet

-Industrial Waste Discharge Program Pretreatment contact Heather Billings at Wallace Group (805) 544-4011
+Industrial Waste Discharge Program Pretreatment contact Bill Callahan at Wallace Group (805) 544-4011